Comparing Jira Align vs Azure Boards

 Neither of these tools are particularly new.
 Jira Align originated as AgileCraft in 2013, and Azure Boards was launched as a brand in 2018 with the break-up and rebranding of Visual Studio Team Services (VSTS) into five ‘Azure’-branded tools, including Azure Boards, under the collective brand of Azure Devops.
 In other words, Azure Boards is part of Azure Devops.

 Jira Align and Azure Boards are both very powerful and widely used within the technology industry, but their depth of functionality can make it challenging to determine which solution might be the best for your company’s specific use case.
-As specialists in Agile ways of working, and the Atlassian suite in particular, we hope we can help to dispel some of that uncertainty.

 A peek into Jira Align